SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 of the order of the finishing of your runs.
 Note that this only works properly if all comments are the same.
 Otherwise the comment in the overview table might not be the one with the lowest run index.
 Moreover, if you merge trajectories (see ref:`more-on-merging`) there is no support for purging comments in the other trajectory.
 All comments of the other trajectory's results and derived parameters will be kept and merged into your current one.

-If you do not want to purge duplicate comments, set the config parameter `'purge_duplicate_comments'` to 0 or False.
+If you do not want to purge duplicate comments, set the config parameter `'purge_duplicate_comments'` to 0 or `False`.

 .. _more-on-multiprocessing: